Sustainable Development Goals and Lebanon: SDGs implementation and the private sector

 Notably, the private sector in Lebanon plays a vital contribution to the overall development of the country.
-As stated in “Together towards Sustainable Development” a project implemented by The UNDP Lebanon they reported that the private sector has that ability and power to advance the country's status towards SDG developmental initiatives that has a positive effect over all other SDGs mainly SDG9.
+As stated in "Together towards Sustainable Development" a project implemented by The UNDP Lebanon they reported that the private sector has that ability and power to advance the country's status towards SDG developmental initiatives that has a positive effect over all other SDGs mainly SDG9.
 The private sector represents 80 percent of Lebanon's GDP.
-The major contributing sections are baking and finance, construction, trade and tourism.
+The major contributing sections are banking and finance, construction, trade and tourism.
 As such, the private sector is a key player for the overall strategy of the Lebanese government by providing investments and reinforcing public services through partnerships with the private sector.
 In 2013, a draft law on public-private partnerships (PPPs) was launched by the Higher Council on Privatization.

-In 2012, UNDP launched the “Strategy for Working with the Private Sector”, to advance sustainable human development by engaging the private section and support "appropriate inclusive market-based solutions and approaches.”
+In 2012, UNDP launched the "Strategy for Working with the Private Sector", to advance sustainable human development by engaging the private section and support "appropriate inclusive market-based solutions and approaches."
 The strategy explains that UNDP will be working with the private on two different fronts.
 First, UNDP will "act as an incubator" for the development of private sector projects on national and regional levels, thus contributing to SDG 8, economic growth.
 Second, UNDP will promote private sector engagement advancing the 10 principles of the UN Global Compact.
 Examples of partnerships with the private sector include technical and financial assistance, resource transfer, facilitating innovative private investments and advocacy.